shaneosullivan/gcloud-storage-json-upload/README.md

 ```

 - `upload` uploads a file to the server.
 You pass it the file path to upload,
-  the token you received from the `auth` function, and the storage ID of the
+  the token you received from the `auth` function, the storage ID of the
-  Google Cloud storage bucket you are using.
-This is generally the same as the
-  `project_id` field in the private key file.
+  Google Cloud storage bucket you are using and the content type.
+The storage ID is generally the same as the `project_id` field in the private key file.

 ```
 const {auth, upload} = require('gcloud-storage-json-upload');